-Mental health, talking therapies, to use two current phrases, is getting more focus these days.
+Mental health, to use the current phrase, is getting more focus these days.
 Everyone seems to be talking about it, and this is a good thing – but what is mental health, or perhaps the lack of it?

-For me, counselling is the opportunity for people to spend quality time exploring the feelings and issues which they carry.
-I believe we are made up of body, mind and spirit, and each of these is inter-related with the others.
-Therefore, if we feel depressed or anxious, or we are sad because we have lost someone we love, it can radically alter the way we live, affect the way we feel physically, and for some even raise very deep existential questions, including questions of faith.
+Counselling provides the opportunity for people to spend quality time exploring the feelings and issues which they carry as adults.
+I believe we an integrated fusion of body, mind and spirit, and each of these is inter-related with the others.
+Therefore, if we feel depressed or anxious, or we are sad because we have lost someone we love, it can radically alter the way we live, affect our physical health, and for some even raise very deep existential questions, including questions of faith.

 I believe in the value and uniqueness of each individual.
 I also believe that within each person there is a core, genuine Self.
 This is what some might refer to as ‘potential’.
 That potential can only find fruition if the conditions for growth are just right, but sadly this is often not the case because of the imperfections of the significant people in our lives, the society around us, and so on.
 Therefore in order to find acceptance and love we modify how we behave , and form a Belief System of learned behaviours.